BITshap/BITshap/README.md

 Software Developer
 ------------------

-Started out in business, found programming and never looked back.
+Started out in business, finally found programming.
 Currently focused on becoming the best developer I can be.

 * 🌍  I'm based in Los Angeles
 * 🖥️  See my portfolio at [Nick's Porfolio](http://fast-plateau-92910.herokuapp.com)